 When should I seek medical advice?

-Most children who have gastroenteritis (including gastroenteritis caused by rotavirus infection) have mild symptoms which will get better in a few days.
+Most children who have gastroenteritis in the UK (including gastroenteritis caused by rotavirus infection) have mild symptoms which will get better in a few days.
 The important thing is to ensure that they have plenty to drink.
 In many cases, you do not need to seek medical advice.
 However, you should seek medical advice in the following situations (or if there are any other symptoms that you are concerned about):

 - If your child is under the age of 6 months.